Jemoka/blag/content/posts/KBhaibridge_packages.md

 ## Python {#python}

-Our tools target Python 3.8.
-Use your system's package manager to install Python at version 3.8, or use [Python Foundation's](https://www.python.org/downloads/release/python-3813/) universal installers.
+Our tools target Python 3.8+.
+Use your system's package manager to install Python at least version 3.8, or use [Python Foundation's](https://www.python.org/downloads/) universal installers.

 ## Packages {#packages}